Frequently Asked Questions

 Where are you located?
 Can I visit you?

-We work around the world, but are priarily based in the community of East York, which is part of Tkaronto/Toronto, Canada, where we have a dedicated studio.
-We also maintain an office in North Toronto.
+We work with clients across North America and Europe, but are primarily based in the community of East York, which is part of Tkaronto/Toronto, Canada, where we have a dedicated studio.
+We also maintain a small office in North Toronto.
 Unfortunately, these locations are not open to the general public.
-However, we do annually hold “open house” workshops and demonstrations in the Greater Toronto Area in connection with Culture Days and World Puppetry Day, and participate in public festivals, conventions, and other events throughout the year.
+However, we do annually participate in Culture Days, and participate in public festivals, conventions, and other events throughout the year.
 Visit Events for more information.

 Can you create puppets for the project I'm currently producing?

-Although our workshop’s ability to take on new projects is sometimes limited due to a high volume of work, we love the challenge of providing design, puppeteering, fabrication and other creative services to advertising agencies, production companies, major and minor league sports teams, theatres, cultural institutions, and others whenever we can.
+For many years, we enjoyed the challenges of providing design, puppeteering, fabrication and other creative services to advertising agencies, production companies, major and minor league sports teams, theatres, cultural institutions, and others.

 Do you use artificial intelligence in your work?

-Working at the intersection of cutting-edge technology and traditional handcrafted arts, we support the responsible development and use of so-called generative artificial intelligence as a tool to help artists realize their creative vision, but never as a means to replace them.
+Working at the intersection of cutting-edge technology, storytelling and handcrafted arts, we support the responsible development and use of so-called generative artificial intelligence as a tool to help artists realize their creative vision, but never as a means to replace them.

 We also realize that some of the methods currently being used to train A.I. models present complex legal and ethical concerns.
 In some cases that may include violating the copyrights of writers, filmmakers, visual artists and other creatives, including us.
 We take that very seriously.

-In our work, generative A.I. is used selectively and sparingly.
-On some projects it helps us with developing mock-ups, 3D modelling, compositing, post production and other behind-the-scenes tasks.
+In our work, generative A.I. is used selectively and thoughtfully.
+On some projects it helps us with developing mock-ups, 3D modelling, conceptualization, compositing, and various other behind-the-scenes tasks.
 However, everything we make still begins with pencil, paper and human imagination and is ultimately crafted by hand by real people with lots of love (and usually more than a few glue guns).

 Do you teach classes or workshops?

-In the past, we’ve also occasionally hosted masterclasses with visiting Canadian and international puppetry artists.
-These are professional workshops usually geared towards professional and aspiring performing artists, although teens 14+ with a strong demonstrated interest in puppetry are welcome to participate.
-We hope to be able to resume our Masterclass Series at some point in 2026.
+In the past , we occasionally presented workshops and hosted masterclasses with visiting Canadian and international artists.
+We are not currently presenting workshops, but we hope to be able to resume our Masterclass Series at some point in 2026.

 Photo of cockroach puppet